mhinz/vim-lookup/README.md

 ### Alternatives

-This plugin works for out-of-the-box for all Vim scripts in the runtimepath (`:h 'rtp'`).
+This plugin works out-of-the-box for all Vim scripts in the runtimepath (`:h 'rtp'`).
 If you're a fan of tags though, you might want to use [universal ctags](https://github.com/universal-ctags/ctags) together with one of the numerous Vim plugins that manage tags files.